metalbear-co/metalbear.co/content/en/blog/mirrord-3-0/index.md

 ---
-title: "mirrord 3.0 is out!"
+title: "Mirrord 3.0 is out!"
 description: "Our biggest release yet is now available for download"
 lead: "Our biggest release yet is now available for download"
+tags:
+  - metalbear
 date: 2022-10-20T06:00:00+00:00
 lastmod: 2022-10-20T06:00:00+00:00
 draft: false